rohanssrao/edu-setu/README.md

 ## Getting Started

-Like any web application, this project consists of 3 major components.
-Frontend, Backend and Database.
-We have already deployed the backend on Oracle Cloud Infrastructure.
-So, that includes the _complicated_ Database configuration setup.
-All you need to do to start using this project is to setup the User Interface.
-Unfortunately, we couldn't deploy the frontend on the server because of memory limitations on the free-tier account.
-So, we have the next-best thing in place!
-Yes, using DOCKER, which means you don't even have to clone the git repo!
+The project is Dockerized to allow for portability and scalability.
+It uses a cloud database hosted with Oracle Cloud's free tier.

-Follow the below steps to get started:
+### Follow the below steps to get started:

-1. [Install docker](https://docs.docker.com/get-docker/), if it's not already installed in your system!
+1. [Install Docker](https://docs.docker.com/get-docker/), if it's not already installed in your system!
-2. Start Docker Desktop
+2. Start Docker Desktop.
-3. Clone this repository
+3. Clone this repository.
 4. Navigate to directory `code` and run the following:

 ```